Midface Lift Naples, FL

 What to expect in a Endoscopic Midface Lift Consultation

 During a consultation, the patient should discuss specific procedure-related goals.
 It is important to bring a list of concerns and questions to the consultation.

-Dr. Agarwal, Dr. Maloney and Dr. Ross will evaluate the patient’s facial shape and bone structure.
+Dr. Agarwal, Dr. Maloney, and Dr. Holmes will evaluate the patient’s facial shape and bone structure.
 They will discuss the potential achievements of endoscopic mid face lift surgery during the meeting.
-Dr. Agarwal, Dr. Maloney and Dr. Ross focus on the patient’s primary aging concerns to identify the technique most likely to achieve desired results.
+Dr. Agarwal, Dr. Maloney, and Dr. Holmes focus on the patient’s primary aging concerns to identify the technique most likely to achieve desired results.

 This is not a one-size-fits-all surgery.
 There are various techniques used to perform mid face lifts.
 Additional procedures may be required to achieve the patient’s desired results.
 Endoscopic mid face lift is highly regarded for its effectiveness, reduced scar production potential, longevity of results because of the deep plane of suspension, and minimal incision approach.

-If Dr. Agarwal, Dr. Maloney and Dr. Ross determine that the patient is a candidate for the surgery, he or she books an appointment and receives pre-surgical instructions.
+If Dr. Agarwal, Dr. Maloney, or Dr. Holmes determine that the patient is a candidate for the surgery, he or she books an appointment and receives pre-surgical instructions.

 The patient should have realistic expectations at the start.
 A candidate for the endoscopic mid face lift is in good general health.
 The patient should tell the doctor about any medicines the patient takes, including over-the-counter or herbal medicines.
 Some medicines, such as blood thinners, increase the patient’s risk of bleeding.